 Take online courses for students, for example.
 Yes, you have to register at their website, apply for a course, and pay upfront to listen to them and get involved in the whole thing but they use their social media for posting bits of information that should interest a student and convince them to submit the form.
 And this is where the students get creative.

 They don’t apply for the course, though they do use the materials they’ve seen in the posts and take it as a starting point for further research for a lesson.
-By reading the free essays published on the writing agency’s website, they pick up the structuring techniques and overall look of what’s expected from them.
+By reading classification essays published on the writing agency’s website, they pick up the structuring techniques and overall look at what’s expected from them.

 Social media from some language courses provides them with new interesting words or slang that the university teacher might consider too off-top.
 Like yolo, for instance.
 These small things help the students learn more and, at least, know what’s written on their t-shirts.